alexdd/ControlFlowCanvas_JS/README.md

 License
 -------

-SLOTMACHINE_PY is licensed under the GNU General Public License, see file license.txt.
+ControlFlowCanvas_JS is licensed under the GNU General Public License, see file license.txt.